-- Press the TAB key to move your cursor to the next field and apply this change without closing the dialog.
+- Press the Tab key on the keyboard to move your cursor to the next field and apply this change without closing the dialog.
 The new height will be reflected in the preview.

 - In this example, the Width of 9/16" will be fine.

-- The Offset value refers to the distance from either the top or bottom of the cabinet, depending on which radio button is selected below.
+- The Offset value refers to the distance from either the top or bottom of the cabinet, depending on which radio button is selected.
 Let's leave the default value of zero.

 - Select the From Bottom radio button and notice that the molding moves to 0" from the bottom of the cabinet.